zetavg/chromium-website/site/chromium-os/developer-library/guides/testing/fuzzing/index.md

 *   Using a blocklist file:
-    If modifying source code is not an option, then a blocklist file can be used to specify compile time supressions.
+    If modifying source code is not an option, then a blocklist file can be used to specify compile time suppressions.
 It requires that the package [inherits cros-sanitizers eclass] and [calls sanitizers-setup-env] in the src_configure stage.
 Packages that [inherit platform eclass] do not need to add this step as the [platform eclass] takes care of calling